JCPrice0024/lic-col/README.md

 # EXAMPLE
-To generate html output and to get git's License guess use the following format when running the program: lic-col -repo="https://github.com/JCPrice0024/lic-testRepo5.git" -dst="c:/AllLicenses" -tohtml -git-check
+To generate html output and to get git's License guess use the following format when running the program: licenseCol -repo="https://github.com/JCPrice0024/lic-testRepo5.git" -dst="c:/AllLicenses" -tohtml -git-check

-To simply create directory with all licenses use the following format: lic-col -repo="https://github.com/JCPrice0024/lic-testRepo5.git" -dst="c:/AllLicenses"
+To simply create directory with all licenses use the following format: licenseCol -repo="https://github.com/JCPrice0024/lic-testRepo5.git" -dst="c:/AllLicenses"

 # HOW TO USE